Date: Sat, 16 Sep 2006

 century when they were the colonial occupier of the country.
 For eighty, or so,

-years it has been departing Kigoma carrying passengers and goods to the
+years it has been departing Kigoma carrying

-southern lake ports of Tanzania, and on to Zambia.
-It sails south only on
+passengers and goods to the southern lake ports of Tanzania, and on to Zambia.

-Wednesdays, and catching the current sailing was what forced me to keep a sharp
+It sails south only on Wednesdays, and catching the current sailing was what

-eye on the calendar recently.
-Fortunately, though running a little late, I made
+forced me to keep a sharp eye on the calendar recently.
+Fortunately, though

-it just in time.
-It is the best way for me to continue south, as whatever roads
+running a little late, I made it just in time.
+It was the best way for me to

-there are in this region are long, lonely, and in poor shape.
-Besides, since I
+continue south, as whatever roads there are in this region are long, lonely,

-won’t see much of the Ocean on this stage, this is the next best thing.
+stage, this was the next best thing.

-is a classic African experience.
-Overcrowded, and overstuffed with cargo, most
+The Liemba is a classic African experience.
+Overcrowded,

-of which consists of giant sacks of dried fish, people sleep on just about any
+and overstuffed with cargo, most of which consists of giant sacks of dried

-flat space available, though I sprung for the, just slightly more costly, cabin
+fish, people sleep on just about any flat space available, though I sprung for

-with a bunk.
-At the intermediate stops, there are no docks, and passengers
+the, just slightly more costly, cabin with a bunk.
+At the intermediate stops,

-arrive and depart on small wooden launches sent out from the villages.
-It’s
+there are no docks, and passengers arrive and depart on small wooden launches

-noisy, slow, crowded, and chaotic, but the two-day trip gave me another chance
+sent out from the villages.
+It’s noisy, slow, crowded, and chaotic, but the

-to rest my slowly-improving wrist, and to finally catch up on writing my posts
+two-day trip gave me another chance to rest my slowly-improving wrist, and to

-(a little harder to do with only one hand.)
-Furthermore, the lake is especially
+finally catch up on writing my posts (a little harder to do with only one

-beautiful, long and narrow, surrounded by rugged mountains, and is incredibly
+surrounded by rugged mountains, and is incredibly deep thanks to its position

-deep thanks to its position on the Great Rift, it is a fitting end to the
+on the Great Rift, it is a fitting end to the

 fascinating country of Tanzania.
 And one last case of alternate transport for